Four years in, Jelena Kovačević has compiled a powerful track record … and she's not slowing down

-The honors keep accruing for Kovačević, who recently received a 2022 EMBS Career Achievement Award and was named to the Brooklyn Power 100 list
+The honors keep accruing for Kovačević, who recently received a 2022 EMBS Career Achievement Award and was named to the Power Women and Brooklyn Power 100 lists

 As Dean Jelena Kovačević approaches year five of her tenure, she has fueled NYU Tandon’s upward trajectory, powering the school’s contributions to vital fields and empowering a new generation of engineers and technologists.
-Along the way, she has also garnered an impressive portfolio of accolades — just in the last week, Kovačević received a 2022 IEEE Engineering in Medicine & Biology Society (EMBS) Career Achievement Award recognizing pioneering and outstanding academic leadership in biomedical imaging research and education, was acknowledged by the National Science Foundation for her leadership in diversifying STEM faculty, and was named to City & State’s 2022 Brooklyn Power 100 list recognizing the borough's most influential people in government, business, law, education, nonprofits and more.
+Along the way, she has also garnered an impressive portfolio of accolades — Kovačević recently received a 2022 IEEE Engineering in Medicine & Biology Society (EMBS) Career Achievement Award recognizing pioneering and outstanding academic leadership in biomedical imaging research and education, was acknowledged by the National Science Foundation for her leadership in diversifying STEM faculty, and was named to the amNY/PoliticsNY Power Women and City & State’s 2022 Brooklyn Power 100 lists.
 These add to her already considerable list of accomplishments, including founding and co-chairing the Northeast Regional Deans (NeRDs) council.

 And it’s no wonder, given the influence she’s had since becoming Dean in 2018, a decade after the two storied institutions — New York University & Polytechnic University, known as Brooklyn Poly — had formed the modern partnership that created the foundation for today’s NYU Tandon School of Engineering.
 Now, as she heads into her fifth year as Dean and the fifteenth year since the affiliation of these two schools, it is clear what makes her one of the 100 most influential people in Brooklyn and it the fastest rising institution in the country.

 We're collaborating to build a safer, healthier, more sustainable world.